 Dahlia is a PhD student in Cognitive Psychology at the University of Michigan where she studies cognition, motivation, and aging.
 She is a proud cat Mom to her nine-year old Maine Coon and loves to embroider, read, and bake in her free time.

 And I hope you saved room for On the Relationship between Space Weather and the Close of the Vietnam War.
 On August 4th, 1974, over 4000 naval mines deployed off the coast of north Vietnam suddenly and unexpectedly detonated.
 On May 10th, 2024, the Aurora Borealis was visible directly overhead much of the continental United States, including Ann Arbor, Michigan.
-Daniel Welling will explore the physics that connects these two events and how researchers at the University of Michigan are working to better understand space weather phenomena.
+Dan Welling will explore the physics that connects these two events and how researchers at the University of Michigan are working to better understand space weather phenomena.

 Dr. Welling is an assistant researcher at the University of Michigan’s department of Climate and Space.
 He uses computer simulations to both understand and predict the impact of solar flares and mass ejections on the Earth’s atmosphere and magnetic field, including the development of the Aurora.